Reward-steve/Reward-steve/README.md

 🚀 **Frontend Developer | 🎨 UI/UX Enthusiast | 💡 JavaScript & React**

 ## 🌟 **About Me**
 I’m a passionate **Frontend Developer** who enjoys building **beautiful, responsive, and scalable** web applications.
 With a deep love for **clean UI/UX design** and efficient code, I strive to create **seamless user experiences** with modern web technologies.

-💡 My journey into coding started at **FlorinTech Computer College**, where I went from knowing nothing about programming to creating **full-fledged web applications**.
-Today, I spend my time **pushing boundaries, refining my craft, and learning new technologies**.
+I spend my time **pushing boundaries, refining my craft, and learning new technologies**.

 **What drives me?**
 ✅ The challenge of solving real-world problems with code